John Watson (footballer, born 1959)

-John Watson (born 13 February 1959) is a Scottish retired professional footballer who played for Meadowbank Thistle, Hong Kong Rangers, Dunfermline Athletic, Fulham and Airdrie United.
+John Watson (born 13 February 1959) is a Scottish retired professional footballer who played for Meadowbank Thistle, Hong Kong Rangers, Dunfermline Athletic, Fulham and Airdrieonians.

 Career

-Watson started his career with Telman Star in the East of Scotland Football League, before joining the senior ranks with Meadowbank Thistle, who signed him during the 1980–81 season.
+Watson started his career with amateur club Telman Star, before joining the senior ranks with Meadowbank Thistle, who signed him during the 1980–81 season.
 Watson made his debut on 11 October 1980 against Queen's Park, but failed to make another appearance for the club after manager Willie MacFarlane was sacked just two months later.

 After a spell in Hong Kong with Hong Kong Rangers, where he played alongside former Meadowbank colleagues Hugh McGauran and Jimmy McQuade, Watson returned to Scotland and signed for Dunfermline Athletic.
 During six years with the Pars, he scored 85 goals in 214 league games and finished as the club's top scorer three times.
 Watson's contribution to Dunfermline Athletic was recognised formally when he was inducted to their Hall of Fame.

 At the age of 30, Watson moved to London and signed for Fulham for the 1989–90 season, where he played 14 times in the league without scoring.
 In all competitions, he played 21 games for the Craven Cottage side, scoring twice.

-In 1990 Watson returned to Scotland once more, playing three years with Airdrie United, before joining the coaching staff at Berwick Rangers.
+In 1990 Watson returned to Scotland once more, playing three years with Airdrieonians, before joining the coaching staff at Berwick Rangers.